-Knowing how obsessed I am, you can imagine how utterly ecstatic I was when I learned that Netflix was bring the show back for four ninety minute episodes called Gilmore Girls: A Year in the Life.
+Knowing how obsessed I am, you can imagine how utterly ecstatic I was when I learned that Netflix was bringing the show back for four ninety-minute episodes called Gilmore Girls: A Year in the Life.

-*SPOILER ALAERT* If you haven’t watched the four season episodes don’t continue reading.
+*SPOILER ALERT* If you haven’t watched the new episodes don’t continue reading.

-Even if I don’t have Netflix on my TV and watching the shows on my computer, even just once time each, would kill the amount of internet gigs we get each month from our plan, I waited and counted down the months, weeks, and days until November 25th.
+Even if I didn’t have Netflix on my TV at the time, I waited and counted down the months, weeks, and days until November 25th.
 It was finally happening.
 Did I want more than just four ninety minutes episodes?
 Of course.
 But at this point, after nine years, I would have loved having one.

 I didn’t care about those mythical last four words that the writer said in multiple interviews were so important to her.
 They really meant nothing to me since I felt all the loose ends of the series were taken care of.

-After six long hours in front of my computer, I sat shocked at the ending.
+After six long hours in front of my computer, I sat, not only wondering what the blue heck happened to my show, but I was left utterly shocked at the ending.
 So shocked that even hours later, I wandered around my house performing my daily chores in a haze of confusion because while they ended the series in 2007 with tied bows, those precious last four words that the writer had dreamed about for so long left me dangling off the side of a cliff.